 Carrie B. Jerger is a coach, USTA certified Level 3 judge, and a workshop clinician for coaches and judges.
 Carrie came to the Alaskanettes first in 1972 and stayed on in 1975 to serve as head coach, artistic director, and corps director until 2012.
 It was Carrie’s vision that enabled our corps to travel nationally and internationally.
 She has served the U.S. Twirling Association as the Chairperson of the National Coaches’ Commission and the National Judges’ Commission.
 In this capacity, she was responsible for the education and certification of baton twirling coaches throughout the United States.
 In 2003, Carrie was inducted into the U.S. Twirling Association Hall Of Fame.
 Carrie and husband Rich are now retired, enjoying travel and spending time with their boys’ growing families.

-Kelsi Hamilton is beginning her coaching career as she completes high school.
+Kelsi Morehouse is began her coaching career as she completed high school.
 She has twirled since elementary school with coaches Kalah, Kathy, and Carrie, and is an Alaska State Baton Twirling Champion in her age division in solo and two baton.
-Kelsi has been a member of our fire team for four years.
-Kelsi lives in the Mat-Su Valley, and works at the Alaska Club in Wasilla.
+Kelsi has been a member of our fire team for seven years.
+Kelsi lives in the Mat-Su Valley, and works full time at the Alaska Club in Wasilla in addition to coaching.